Patty Shwartz

-Patty Shwartz (born July 24, 1961) is a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+Patricia Shwartz (born 1961) is a United States circuit judge of the United States Court of Appeals for the Third Circuit.

 Early life and education

 Shwartz was born in Paterson, New Jersey.
 She grew up in Pompton Lakes, New Jersey, where she attended Hebrew school and became bat mitzvah at Congregation Beth Shalom.
 She graduated from Pompton Lakes High School.
 Shwartz earned her Bachelor of Arts degree from Rutgers University in 1983, with highest honors, and her Juris Doctor from University of Pennsylvania Law School in 1986, where she was a member of the University of Pennsylvania Law Review.

 Legal career

 After graduating from law school, she worked as an associate at Pepper, Hamilton & Scheetz.

 Shwartz clerked for Judge Harold A. Ackerman of the United States District Court for the District of New Jersey from 1987 to 1989.
 She then worked for the U.S. Attorney's Office for the District of New Jersey from 1989 until 2003.
 During this time she held the following positions: Deputy Chief of the Criminal Division (1995 to 1999), Chief of the Criminal Division (1999 to 2001 and 2002 to 2003) and Executive Assistant United States Attorney (2001 to 2002).
 Since 2009, Shwartz had taught as an adjunct professor of law at Fordham University School of Law and Rutgers Law School.